 Head over to Piedmont Park for the Atlanta Dogwood Festival.
 One of the largest in the country, it is known for its art exhibits and juried art show.
-Over 260 artists participate in the Fine Artist Market showcasing traditional paintings and photography along with goods made from wood and leather, plus pottery, jewelry, glass, and more.
+Over 200 artists participate in the Fine Artist Market showcasing traditional paintings and photography along with goods made from wood and leather, plus pottery, jewelry, glass, and more.
 Another highlight of the event is the two performance stages that provide continuous live music.
-The Atlanta Dogwood Festival is traditionally held in mid-April; however, for 2021 the event has a temporary schedule for the fall.
+The Atlanta Dogwood Festival is scheduled for early April.

 Where To Eat: Get the real flavor of Atlanta with a food tour.
 Enjoy a full-course meal including Low Country shrimp and grits with beverage pairings on this Atlanta Food and Cocktail Tour.

 Pro Tip: Use public transportation.
 MARTA is the most convenient way to get to and from the festival.
 Parking near Piedmont Park will be very difficult.

 Join in the flower fun at the Knoxville Dogwood Arts Festival that takes place in mid-April.
 Situated in the heart of downtown Knoxville, the festival is a celebration of fine art, live music, and fun for the young and young-at-heart.

 Just in time for the spring blooms, Knoxville’s dogwood trails invite you to enjoy more than 85 miles of scenic walking and biking paths.

 Where To Stay: The Tennessean Hotel offers luxurious Southern hospitality with the convenience of a downtown address close to great restaurants, pubs, and shopping.
 It is the perfect spot to rest after a day of festivities.